Kaletra 200/50 Tablets

 Tell your doctor or pharmacist if you have or have had any of the following medical conditions:

 - Haemophilia, as Kaletra might increase the risk of bleeding.
-The reason for this is not known.

 - Diabetes, as increased blood sugars have been reported in patients receiving Kaletra.